craftercms/docs/source/by-role/project-admin/index.rst

 """""""""""""""""""""""
 JWT authentication allows access to Studio APIs.

-See :ref:`JWT Authentication<access-tokens>` for more information on creating and using a token.
+See :ref:`JWT Authentication<jwt-authentication>` for more information on creating and using a token.

 """"""""""""""""""""""""""""""""""""
 Additional Authentication Mechanisms